sfox14/darknet-zynq/README.md

 For questions or issues please use the [Google Group](https://groups.google.com/forum/#!forum/darknet).

 # Darknet + ZYNQ #
 Supports low precision training and inference on CPU and FPGA.
+Open a terminal on a ZCU111 board and run:

 ```
 make clean